DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 In the situation where sensors may be tripping undesirably, there is a range of adjustments that can be made to find a satisfactory operating point.
 Some have disadvantages that need to be considered and compromises may be necessary.

 **1.** First step is to refresh the sensor reference image.
-Try Cmd:**r00**, or **r%%** for a single sensor.
+Try Cmd: **r00**, or **r%%** for a single sensor.
 This may be necessary after any disturbance to the environment such as changed lighting.

 **2.** Check the "Diff" scores on the scrolling display.
 After a refresh they should be in the range 32-37 for normal operation.
-If occasional trips occur, one remedy is to increase the threshold with Cmd:**t46** say.
+If occasional trips occur, one remedy is to increase the threshold with Cmd: **t46** say.
 Increasing the threshold reduces the sensitivity to low contrast objects (e.g. black over brown) If unoccupied Diff scores are consistently 32-35, reduce threshold for greater sensitivity.

 **3.** Is the lighting adequate? **Steady** muted daylight is ideal.
-Beware of rotating fans and other moving shadows(clouds?)(Note: may need to consider extreme case of mains induced ripple from 50/60Hz LED/fluoro lighting-to be discussed later) Brighter stable lighting means reduced "noise".
+Beware of rotating fans and other moving shadows (clouds?)
+(Note: may need to consider extreme case of mains induced ripple from 50/60Hz LED/fluoro lighting-to be discussed later) Brighter stable lighting means reduced "noise".

 **4.** Sensitivity to electrical "noise" can be reduced by increasing the "_min2trip_" parameter to 3 consecutive frames using Cmd: **m3** (default is m2).
 However this increases response time by 100mS.

 **5.** You can create a "Twin" sensor for a "second opinion" by placing a Second Sensor S$$ on the track adjacent to the primary sensor S%% (3-4 pixels away) by using the Cmd: **a$$,123,234** selecting the position from that of the primary sensor (obtained from Cmd: **i%%**) To avoid increasing response time, use a twin bsNo LOWER than the primary sensor (possibly in a “reserved” bank, perhaps a matching bsNo in that bank).
-This twin S$$ can be assigned to the primary sensor S%% with the Cmd:**i%%,$$** The primary sensor will not trip unless the twin agrees.
+This twin S$$ can be assigned to the primary sensor S%% with the Cmd: **i%%,$$** The primary sensor will not trip unless the twin agrees.
 This suppresses pixel noise spikes.

-**6.** Check that there isn't anything elsewhere in the field of view that is moving and could trigger the auto exposure in the camera. e.g. spectators near the edge of the field of view.(It is possible to change camera ov2640 module settings with'**j**' and'**c**' commands, but this can be a frustrating experience and needs considerable practice as some settings interact and can be order dependent)
+**6.** Check that there isn't anything elsewhere in the field of view that is moving and could trigger the auto exposure in the camera. e.g. spectators near the edge of the field of view.(It is possible to change camera ov2640 module settings with '**j**' and '**c**' commands, but this can be a frustrating experience and needs considerable practice as some settings interact and can be order dependent)

-**7.** Make sure you do a refresh/record reference(**r**) after any changes or the benefit will be obscured.
+**7.** Make sure you do a refresh/record reference (**r**) after any changes or the benefit will be obscured.

 **8.** Is the camera steady?
-No vibration or movement since the last reference images(**r**)?
+No vibration or movement since the last reference images (**r**)?

 **9.** There is a 2-frame (experimental) averaging applied to low bank sensors (currently 0-2) This can be extended to cover all banks, if desired by increasing CAM parameter _TWOIMAGE_MAXBS_ above 3/0

 **10.** There has been poorer behavior observed with sensors placed near the edge of the frame.
 They seem to experience more electrical noise than mid-frame sensors and may need extra attention.

 **11.** A statistics function can be obtained to see how bad spurious tripping is.
-The'**&**' cmd gives a table of stats accumulated since the previous'**&**' command.
+The '**&**' cmd gives a table of stats accumulated since the previous '**&**' command.
 May be useful.
 HINT: You can compare two or more sensors with different settings on the same spot.
 Accumulate data with no genuine trips.

 **12.** Consider whether a pixel may be faulty or unduly noisy.
 Try another nearby sensor position.

 **13.** If necessary, enhance the brightness of the Sensor location with light colour or a small reflector.

-**14.** It is possible to set private thresholds on individual sensors if other solutions inadequate.(**t##,%%**)
+**14.** It is possible to set private thresholds on individual sensors if other solutions inadequate. (**t##,%%**)

-**15.** Consider adjusting _brightSF_($) if colour contrast is generally poor(**b#,$**) default 3, try 4-5.
+**15.** Consider adjusting _brightSF_($) if colour contrast is generally poor (**b#,$**) default 3, try 1-5.

 **16.** In some situations, repositioning sensor slightly to include loco shadow will give extra sensitivity.

-**17.** Last but not least, consider repositioning CAM for better oblique view angle giving more contrast for better detection, catching sides of coaches/wagons, shadows and some trackside references.
+**17.** Consider repositioning CAM for better oblique view angle giving more contrast for better detection, catching sides of coaches/wagons, shadows and some trackside references.

+**18** Consider a beam break enhancement by placing an IR led between rails at the sensor position (power from DCC track?)

 ## APPENDIX C